olitrussle/blog/_posts/2017-04-10-meet-the-team-teri.md

 It’s a great place to work and the product offers real value.
 I noticed immediately how much collaboration there is - everyone’s equally committed and ready to jump in, share notes, and brainstorm, regardless of their job title.
 Product-wise, what Trussle offers makes sense.
 It doesn’t take long to explain how Trussle works, and straight away it’s easy to see the value in what we do.

 ## Any hidden talents?
 I’m a big karaoke fan.
 It’s my favourite way to wind down and relax - I’ve done it about once a week for the last decade, although I still need to find somewhere to go in London.
-An added bonus to doing regular karaoke is the fact you get really good at public speaking.
+An added bonus to doing karaoke regularly is the fact you get really good at public speaking.
 To add to the mix, I also do Brazilian jiu jitsu, which is great for cardio and building strength, and cross stitching (I mainly stitch band logos).

 ## Favourite book?
 House of leaves by Mark Z. Danielewski